radar/by_star/README.markdown

 * A given week
 * A given weekend
 * A given day
+* The current weekend
+* The current work week
 * Between certain times
 * As of a certain time
 * Up to a certain time